Holographic Superconductor for a Lifshitz fixed point: Superconductivity

-with the boundary condition $\psi_{(0)}=0$. $\mathcal{O}/T_c^2$ is a dimensionless quantity.
+with the boundary condition $\psi_{(0)}=0$.
 We can solve the equations \eqn{2eq5} and \eqn{2eq6} numerically and finally get a condensation curve shown in figure 1.
-The curve is similar to that obtained in BCS theory and that in z=1 holograhic superconductor~\cite{Hartnoll:2008vx}.
-The condensate goes to a constant as the temperature goes to zero.
+Near the critical temperature, this curve is similar to that in BCS theory and that in z=1 holographic superconductor~\cite{Hartnoll:2008vx}. $\langle\mathcal{O}\rangle$ goes to a finite value as the temperature turns below a critical value.
+By dimensional analysis, $T_c\sim \mu$.